deepwave-ai/3D-Perception/ESP32_Camera_Car/README.md

 (1) The loop() function is called repeatedly as part of the FreeRTOS scheduler.
 (2) Background tasks, like Wi-Fi handling and WebSocket processing, are managed by FreeRTOS.

+7. How to build:
+(1) Use Arduino IDE to open Camera_Car folder;
+(2) Include library with Zipped file to select AsyncTCP-master.zip and ESPAsyncWebServer-master.zip.
+(3) Load to ESP32 board with a serical port (usually a USB COM port).